psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 - "You can manually save changes with `datalad save`"
 - "You can use `datalad download-url` to preserve file origin"
 - "You can use `datalad run` to capture outputs of a command"
-- "Large files are annexed, and protected from accidental modifications"
+- "\"Large\" files are annexed, and protected from accidental modifications"
 ---

 > ## Dev note